Skip to main content

 • SMO 6: Investigation and Discipline

 In Panama, the Technical Board of Accounting (JTC) is responsible for investigating and disciplining (I&D) all professional accountants.
-As reported by the CCPAP, it has implemented an I&D system that is not fully in line with the SMO 6 best practices.
-For example, gaps include a lack of publicly available information about the types of misconduct which may bring about investigative actions and the results of the investigative and disciplinary proceedings and no separate disciplinary committee.
+As reported by the CCPAP, the JTC has implemented an I&D system but it is not in line with the SMO 6 best practices.
+Differences include information about the types of misconduct that may bring about investigative actions, and the results of the investigative and disciplinary proceedings are not publicly available.
+The CCPAP was part of the successful advocacy that led to the legislative reform of Law 280 of 2021.
 The Law 280 of 2021 requires the JTC to modernize the investigation and discipline system for the profession.
-As the Law was approved in December 2021, the JTC has until June 2022 to address this requirement.
+Unfortunately, as of 2025, the JTC’s I&D system has not been further aligned with the SMO 6 requirements.

 The institute reports a minimal number of complaints handled by the JTC since 2018.
 These cases either received verbal warnings or a letter of reprimand.